 It’s no secret that your website is the most important aspect of your lead generation strategy.
 But are you taking the time to continually optimize its pages and features?

 Studies show that we have less than 15 seconds to make a good first impression with our website visitors.

-If your website’s headline, call-to-action, or even its color scheme doesn’t hit all the right notes, your prospects will simply find a website that does — which, unfortunately, could be your competitor’s.
+If your website’s headline, call-to-action, or even its color scheme doesn’t hit all the right notes, your prospects will simply find a company whose brand better resonates with them — which, unfortunately, could be your competitor’s.
 While you may rely on your products or services to close the sale, your website design should leads prospects to the beginning of that sales journey.